genidma/teatime-accessibility/README.md

    <img src="./screenshots_demo_clones/2025-10-16-icon-for-Readme.png" alt="Application Icon">

-Note: The icon will look like the same size as any other icon on your Ubuntu Desktop.
-It looks a bit bigger via the screenshot here.
-Fyi only.
+Fyi only: The icon looks larger in the illustrations here.
+The icons on your computer will be the same size as any other icon on your Ubuntu Desktop.

-5. Double-click the icon to launch the application

 The application will appear in your system tray (notification area) and can be controlled from there.